BuddyForms/BuddyForms-Hook-Fields/readme.txt

 == Changelog ==
+= 1.3.4 - 22 May 2021 =
+* Fixed to do not show default thumbnail if no media was uploaded.
+* Improved thumbnail/preview support for PDF, Video, Audio (MP3) and Compressed files on the Upload and File fields.
+* Tested up to WordPress 5.7

 = 1.3.3 - 8 Mar 2021 =
 * Fixed issue related with hooked fields on the single view list.
 * Added improvements on the integration of Upload and File fields.